 LAPD Encryption Deep Dive: How America's Second-Largest City Went Completely Dark

-LAPD by the Numbers: The Largest Encrypted Department
+LAPD by the numbers

 9,000+ Sworn Officers